 The Canterbury District Health Board (DHB) is one of 20 DHBs established under the New Zealand Public Health and Disability Act in 2001.
-Each DHB is categorised as a Crown Entity under the Crown Entities Act, and is accountable to the Minister of Health for the funding and provision of public health and disability services for their resident populations.
+Each DHB is categorised as a Crown Entity under the Crown Entities Act and is accountable to the Minister of Health for the funding and provision of public health and disability services for their resident populations.

-This document is our Statement of Intent which has been prepared to meet the requirements of the New Zealand Public Health and Disability Act, Crown Entities Act, Public Finance Act and the expectations of the Minister of Health.
+This document is our Annual Plan which has been prepared to meet the requirements of the New Zealand Public Health and Disability Act, Crown Entities Act, Public Finance Act, and the expectations of the Minister of Health.

-The Statement of Intent sets out our strategic goals and objectives and describes what we aim to achieve in terms of improving the health of our population and in ensuring the sustainability of our health system.
+This document sets out our strategic goals and objectives and describes what we aim to achieve, in terms of improving the health of our population and ensuring the sustainability of our health system.
 It also contains our Statement of Performance Expectations for the coming year.